szilard/benchm-databases/README.md

 All but the analytical databases are open source.
 The analytical databases have free (community) editions or unexpensive cloud offerings.

+**Update:** @hannesmuehleisen submitted results for MonetDB, an analytical/columnar db that unlike all the above is open source.

 R/Python operate in memory and can integrate the tabular operations with rich visualization, statistical modeling etc. On the other hand, they are limited to data sizes that fit in RAM, run single-threaded, and unlike the other systems do not have a query optimizer.